natethegreat5413/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+    - Express makes writing code so much easier for backend.
+It is so much like react where it eliminates the need to write out everything in vanilla javascript.
+    - Express is very unopinionated and therefore it's a lot more customizable in the way you want to set up your code.
+Helps you be more creative and inovative.

 -   [ ] Describe Middleware?

+    - middleware is just an array of functions that get executed in the order they are introduced in the code.
+With express middleware we use it for authentication purposes, error handling, and much more.

 -   [ ] Describe a Resource?

+    - According to the training kit, everything is a resource.
+They can have multiple representations and the management of resources happens over HTTP methods.

 -   [ ] What can the API return to help clients know if a request was successful?

+    - Typically you want to return a 200 status code and a connecting json response message.
+This is just a string telling the user that their request was successful and it's a customizable message.

 -   [ ] How can we partition our application into sub-applications?

+    - This is done through routing.
+Routing has become extremely useful because it helps us organize our code so you're really only executing code based on the HTTP Method used.
+You can also call it REST.
+IT's just a set of guidelines on how to best organize your code.

 ## Minimum Viable Product